 We're determined to maintain the highest quality learning and teaching experience to give you a fantastic student experience, and we continue to keep your best interests at the heart of our decision making.

 Rest assured we will be providing you with more detailed arrival and induction information over the coming weeks.

-Please continue to check our FAQS for prospective students and join our social media community on facebook, twitter, Instagram, and wechat and weibo, to keep up to date with life at Strathclyde.
+Please continue to check our student FAQs and join our social media community on facebook, twitter, Instagram, and wechat and weibo, to keep up to date with life at Strathclyde.

 We can't wait to welcome you to Strathclyde in the autumn.
 See you soon.